corslyn/aes_from_scratch/README.md

 Some homemade, ~freshly grown~ AES ! (do not use)

-Implementing this for square attack implementation...
+Now with 4 rounds attack !

 ## Build
 ```